Leading singularities in higher-derivative Yang-Mills theory and quadratic gravity: Summary

 \section{Summary}

 Unitarity cut enables one to establish a relationship between the pole structure of the integrand and the branch-cut structure of the loop integral.
 This allows one to retrieve the loop integrand by analyzing different sets of unitarity cuts.
 It turns out that the problem of finding functions which can reproduce all such discontinuities can be a daunting endeavor.
 We have studied here one special class of such singularities, the leading singularities, which are the ones with the highest co-dimension.
 We have investigated leading singularities in a higher-derivative Yang-Mills theory and quadratic gravity.
 As shown in previous sections, this technique can still be a powerful one to address the reconstruction of loop amplitudes for such theories.
+Indeed, the applicability of unitarity-based methods to amplitudes involving unstable particles can be envisaged as a consequence of unitarity.
+As proved in Refs.~\cite{Veltman:63,DM:19}, theories with unstable particles are unitary.
+Therefore, unitarity methods must be trustworthy in such cases.
+This is extensively discussed in Ref.~\cite{Menezes:2021tsj}.
+In turn, when computing leading singularities, the associated contours must enclose one-particle poles so that the result of the contour integration will represent an on-shell particle carrying positive energy.
+In the case of unstable particles, when one is off resonance, then one is also away from the pole of the propagator, and one obtains a vanishing residue.
+Hence a finite result is only warranted when one is close to the resonance region.

 The present study is a natural continuation of the investigation initiated in the works~\cite{Menezes:2021tsj,Menezes:2021dyp} where analytic properties of scattering amplitudes of higher-derivative field theories were approached.
 This is an important point as it is well known that resummed Merlin propagators do not satisfy standard analyticity properties since the poles are on the physical sheet, which leads to a unorthodox analytic structure for the associated amplitudes.
 Indeed, as shown by the calculations above, the presence of Merlin modes alter the form of the box leading singularities in a non-trivial way.
 Our results suggest that a better understanding of the analytic features of the amplitudes calculated in such theories is a pressing issue.
 The use of tools coming from the modern on-shell amplitudes program seems to be a promising pathway to be explored.